 The views from the top of The Crack make it all worthwhile.
 Look out to the lakes and white mountains that make Killarney one of the most beautiful parks in Ontario.

 The total round-trip distance for this hike is six kilometers.
 Allow three or four hours, which will give you time to stop and enjoy the views along the way.

 Although this is one of the most popular hikes in Killarney, you can find plenty of other trails to suite all levels of hikers.

 2. Camp in Killarney Provincial Park

 The main reason many visitors come to Killarney Provincial Park is to camp.
 For a peaceful, nature escape, this is arguably one of the best places to camp in Ontario.
-It's not a great place if you're looking for a party atmosphere or for group camping.
+It's not a great place to visit if you're looking for a party atmosphere or for group camping.
 But if you want to wake up in the wilderness, go hiking or paddling, and enjoy a quiet night around a fire, the George Lake Campground in Killarney Provincial Park is the place to go.